 Something I have learned after having many conversations with couples regarding the reception is they think assigning people to tables and/or seats is for formal dinners only.
-I like to share why even a taco station dinner at a 5p.m.at an outdoor wedding benefits from assigning guests to tables.
+I like to share why even a taco station dinner at a 5p.m. at an outdoor wedding benefits from assigning guests to tables even if not to exact seats.

 Another inconvenient fact that arises when there is open-seating is that people often choose to sit in such a way as to leave a buffer of one seat between them and those strangers.
 Which means when a couple enters the reception area to find a table at which to sit together they are unable to do so due to random single seats scattered about the room.
 This is not a good guest experience.